philjhere/AzureHereMap/3_Data_Setup_WebApp/README.md

 ## 1. Data Setup for Web App

 In this step you will download the script files from the link.
-In the next step you need to do the required configuration to get connected to Cosmos DB.
-This script file will plot the dashboard for the Trucks in real time and it will also plot the line graph dashboard for Engine Temperature, Engine RPM, Engine Load & Coolant Temperature details of the Truck.
+In the next step you need to do the required configuration to connect dashboards to Cosmos DB.
+This webapp code will plot the dashboard for the Trucks in real time and it will also plot the line graph dashboard for Engine Temperature, Engine RPM, Engine Load & Coolant Temperature details of the Vehicles.

 <details>
 <summary><strong>Step-by-step instructions (expand for details)</strong></summary><p>